-The indenture trustee will offer for sale all remaining trust student loans at the end of the first collection period when the pool balance is 10% or less of the initial pool balance.
+The indenture trustee will offer for sale all remaining trust student loans at the end of the first collection period when the pool balance is 5% or less of the sum of (i) the initial pool balance and (ii) the aggregate initial principal balance of all additional trust student loans plus accrued interest to be capitalized as of their respective subsequent cutoff dates.

 The trust auction date will be the third business day before the related distribution date.
 An auction will be consummated only if the servicer has first waived its optional purchase right.
 The servicer will waive its option to purchase the remaining trust student loans if it fails to notify the eligible lender trustee and the indenture trustee, in writing, that it intends to exercise its purchase option before the indenture trustee accepts a bid to purchase the trust student loans.
-The depositor and its affiliates, including SLM ECFC, the servicer, and unrelated third parties may offer bids to purchase the trust student loans.
+The depositor and its affiliates, including SLM ECFC and the servicer, and unrelated third parties may offer bids to purchase the trust student loans.
 The depositor or any affiliate may not submit a bid representing greater than fair market value of the trust student loans.

-If at least two bids are received, the indenture trustee will solicit and re-solicit new bids from all participating bidders until only one bid remains or the remaining bidders decline to resubmit bids.
+If at least two bids are received, the indenture trustee will solicit and resolicit new bids from all participating bidders until only one bid remains or the remaining bidders decline to resubmit bids.
 The indenture trustee will accept the highest of the remaining bids if it equals or exceeds: